Home/Fruits/Italian Prune Plum

 Italian Prune Plum Chia Seed Pudding

-A creamy and nutritious chia seed pudding infused with the sweetness of Italian prune plums, perfect for a healthy breakfast or snack.
+A nutritious and delicious chia seed pudding infused with the natural sweetness of Italian prune plums, perfect for breakfast or a healthy snack.

 Ingredients